UA-196002567-1

 • Will accept 4-ply mat board

-• Beautifully hand carved mask with eyes that follow you, using acrylic paint on driftwood and swirving background, with feathers feathers on the mask to give motion.
-The seal are swimming with no problem.
+• Hand carved mask with eyes that follow you, using acrylic paint on driftwood and swirving background, with feathers feathers on the mask to give motion.
+The seal are swimming with no problem

 No Reviews YetShare your thoughts.
 Be the first to leave a review.